Project History

 In 2013 the NCDOT Rail Division, City of Greensboro, NCRR, and NS participated in a comprehensive evaluation of traffic patterns and road usage at six (6) existing at-grade crossings in Guilford County located along the NS rail corridor.
 Using quantitative and qualitative measures, the Traffic Separation Study (TSS) recommended a grade-separation at the Franklin Boulevard crossing and to close O’Ferrell Street.
 The Franklin Boulevard crossing was the highest priority of the six crossings in the study, given its traffic volumes and connectivity with the larger street network.
 The Franklin Boulevard rail crossing serves 7,325 vehicles per day (vpd - 2014), while the O’Ferrell Street crossing serves a lower volume (760 vpd - 2014) of mostly residential traffic.

-Public Meeting Maps:
+Public Meeting Map:

 Map 1: Franklin Boulevard Grade Separation and O'Ferrell Street At-Grade Rail Crossing Closure